strudelbots/strudel-public/devops_scripts/README_template.md

 run-client-job-come-here

 ```
+2. **Make sure** you configure the name of you main branch in the file above
-2. Commit and push the changes to the repository
+3. Commit and push the changes to the repository

 ## Steps to add logging code to your pull request (example)
 With Strudel, logging code is automatically added to your pull requests,